MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 #### Assign the extension to groups of users

-You can choose to provide the extension to everyone in your organization or just specific groups of users.
+You can choose to provide the extension to everyone in your organization or specific groups of users.
 The option to provide the extension only to specific groups of users allows you to do the following in your organization:

 - Pilot the use of Microsoft Search in Bing to a subset of users before deploying more broadly.
 - Deploy the extension only to groups of users that will benefit most from using Microsoft Search in Bing.